shanepm98/netgear_wgt624_reversing/README.md

 - write an in-memory fuzzer

 # Updates
+## 12/8/2025
+Connected to the router's UART shell and explored the available commands.
+They did not implement `ls()` on this router, probably due to space constraints.
+I was able to list files manually by using `opendir()`, `readdir()`, and `malloc()` to examine directory entries at a low level.
+Then I was able to open and read in the files manually using `open()` and `read()`ing them into a `malloc`'d buffer, and examining the memory with `d`.

+Even though debug commands arent included, it looks like I have all though low-level OS interface commands I need to roll my own.
+Next steps:
+- reverse engineer the symbol table.
+I will need to to port into Ghidra for static analysis.
+- figure out how to load my own machine code into the device and execute it
+- figure out how to hook exception handler
+- write an in-memory fuzzer and debugger

+I don't think I'll need to patch the firmware to get code execution, as I have memory read/write commands using `d` and `m` in the shell.
+I can write the shellcode into memory using `m`.
+I just need to figure out how to make it execute at a given address.
+This is fun- Ill have to write actual shellcode.

 ## 11/27/2025
 Fixed the seg fault problem by rewriting the `zcalloc` and `zcfree` functions to use standard malloc calls instead of the highly-constrained static buffer it used originally.
 It makes sense to do it their way when the code has to run on a resource-constrained embedded system, but since